Wallchain-xyz/savings-sdk/how-to-use.md

 ### Enabling Auto-Depositing

 To allow API to do auto-depositing, you should generate Session Key with proper permissions.
-Generation of it allows gradual control over permissions - you can enable only Deposit Protocol you trust, only for tokens you want to be auto-deposited.
+Generation of it allows fine-grained control over permissions - you can enable only the Deposit Protocol you trust, only for tokens you want to be auto-deposited.
 The following code enables all protocols supported by API:

 ```ts